-This panel exhibition uses images, broadsides and letters to explore the early life of Douglass.
-Born a slave in Maryland, he made a daring escape to New York City in 1838.
+This exhibition explores slavery and abolition through the life of one of the most famous men in nineteenth-century America.
+Born a slave in Maryland, Frederick Douglass made a daring escape to New York City in 1838.
 Once free, Douglass fought to end slavery and championed civil rights for all Americans.
-Among the highlights are: a broadside entitled Slave Market of America from the American Anti-Slavery Society, excerpts and quotes from Douglass’ autobiography Narrative of the Life of Frederick Douglass, an American slave, and a letter from Douglass to Hugh Auld, his former slave-owner.
+Among the highlights are a broadside entitled Slave Market of America from the American Anti-Slavery Society, excerpts and quotes from Douglass’s first autobiography Narrative of the Life of Frederick Douglass, an American Slave, and a letter from Douglass to Hugh Auld, his former slave-owner.

-- Site Resource Notebook
+- Site Support Notebook

 - Educator’s Guide

 This traveling exhibition is composed of four interlocking panels.
 It will require a total of 8–10 running feet of display space.
 The loan period for this exhibition is four weeks.
 Sites are required to pay a loan fee of $250, which covers shipping and administrative costs, and a refundable $100 deposit.

 To view a digital version of this exhibition, click here.